Hungerford: Hocktide

-Hungerford is the only place in the country to have continuously celebrated Hocktide or Tutti Day (the second Tuesday after Easter).
-Today it marks the end of the town council's financial and administrative year, but in the past it was a more general celebration associated with the town's great patron, John of Gaunt.
+Hungerford is the only place in the country to have continuously celebrated Hocktide or Tutti Day, which is the second Tuesday after Easter.
+Today, it marks the end of the town council's financial and administrative year but, in the past, it was a more general celebration associated with the town's great patron, John of Gaunt.
 Its origins are thought to lie in celebrations following King Alfred's expulsion of the Vikings.

-The "Bellman" (or town crier) summons the Commoners of the town to the Hocktide Court held at Hungerford Town Hall, while two florally decorated "Tutti Men" and the "Orange Man" visit every house with commoners' rights (almost a hundred properties), accompanied by six Tutti Girls, drawn from the local school.
+The Bellman, or town crier, summons the Commoners of the town to the Hocktide Court held at Hungerford Town Hall, while two florally decorated Tutti Men and the Orange Man visit every house with commoners' rights (almost a hundred properties), accompanied by six Tutti Girls, drawn from the local school.
 Originally they collected "head pennies" to ensure fishing and grazing rights.
 Today, they largely collect kisses from each lady of the house.
 In the court, the town's officers are elected for the coming year and the accounts examined.
-The court manages the town hall, the John of Gaunt Inn, the Common, Freeman's Marsh, and fishing rights in the River Kennet and river Dun.
+The court manages the town hall, the John of Gaunt Inn, the Common, Freeman's Marsh, and fishing rights in the rivers Kennet and Dun.

 Legends

-There is an old legend that "Hingwar the Dane", better known as Ivarr the Boneless, was drowned accidentally while crossing the Kennet here, and that the town was named after him.
-This stems from the, probably mistaken, belief that the Battle of Ethandun took place at Eddington in Berkshire rather than Edington, Wiltshire, or Edington, Somerset.
+There is an old legend that Hingwar the Dane, better known as Ivarr the Boneless, was drowned accidentally while crossing the Kennet here, and that the town was named after him.
+This stems from the, probably mistaken, belief that the Battle of Ethandun took place at Eddington in Berkshire, rather than Edington, Wiltshire, or Edington, Somerset.